The Trade Desk Inc. (TTD) Shares Up Despite Recent Market Volatility

-The Trade Desk Inc. (NASDAQ: TTD)’s stock price has increased by 6.88 compared to its previous closing price of 55.09.
-Despite this, the company has seen a gain of 5.60% in its stock price over the last five trading days.
-Barron’s reported on 02/15/23 that Trade Desk Issues Upbeat Outlook and Unveils Stock Buyback Program
+The Trade Desk Inc. (NASDAQ: TTD)’s stock price has increased by 4.22 compared to its previous closing price of 56.84.
+However, the company has experienced a 4.79% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in The Trade Desk Inc. (NASDAQ: TTD) Right Now?